TGDivy/TGDivy/README.md

 ## 💬🌞

-> The pain of parting is nothing to the joy of meeting again. ~ Charles Dickens
+> It doesn't matter where you are coming from.
+All that matters is where you are going.  ~ Brian Tracy

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )